pChitral/House-Price-Prediction-CICD-Deployment/readme.md

 # House Price Prediction CICD Deployment

-This project aims to deploy a machine learning model that predicts house prices based on various features such as the number of rooms, area, location, and other factors.
+This project is an end-to-end machine learning web application that predicts the prices of houses in Boston, Massachusetts.
+The application uses a linear regression model that was trained on the [Boston Housing dataset](https://archive.ics.uci.edu/ml/datasets/housing) to predict house prices based on various features such as the number of rooms, crime rate, and pupil-teacher ratio.
 The model is based on Linear Regression, and the predictions are made using Flask API.

 ## Table of Contents